Rabbi Noah Chertkoff, Senior Rabbi

 Prior to her ordination in 2015, Rabbi Rachel served as Rabbinic Intern at Congregation Beth El in San Pedro, CA and Temple Emanuel of Beverly Hills, CA. She also served as the Mishpacha – Family Education Coordinator at Congregation Or Ami in Calabasas, CA. Rabbi Rachel spent a summer serving as a Critical Care Chaplaincy Intern at Lutheran General Hospital in Park Ridge, IL.
 It was this experience that informed her work on her rabbinic thesis titled, “Learning Lament: A Spiritual Guide to Selected Hebrew Bible Texts Pertaining to Pain, Suffering, and Grief.”

-When Rabbi Rachel isn’t at Congregation Shalom, she loves to cook and entertain new and old friends and family.
-She also enjoys hiking and traveling with her husband, Albert Marks.
+Rabbi Rachel and her husband, Albert Marks are the proud parents of George.
+In her spare time, Rabbi Rachel loves to cook and entertain new and old friends and family.
+She also enjoys hiking and traveling.

 To contact Rabbi Rachel by email, click here.